BioGearsEngine/Engine/README.md

 Code of Conduct
 ------------------
-We support the [contibutor covenant](https://github.com/BioGearsEngine/Engine/blob/master/CODE_OF_CONDUCT.md) and the scope and enforcement it details.
-We reserve the right of enforment that we feel is appropriate given the nature of the offense up to and including a permanent ban from the project.
+We support the [contributor covenant](https://github.com/BioGearsEngine/Engine/blob/master/CODE_OF_CONDUCT.md) and the scope and enforcement it details.
+We reserve the right of enforcement that we feel is appropriate given the nature of the offense up to and including a permanent ban from the project.

 Contributing